marrink-lab/vermouth-martinize/README.md

 ## Disclaimer

-Martinize2 and Vermouth are under developpement.
+Martinize2 and Vermouth are under development.
 Bugs can occur.
-If you encounter an issue, please report it on <https://github.com/marrink-lab/vermouth-martinize/issues>.
-Carefully check your input and output files before using them; read the messages displayed by the program.
+If you encounter an issue, please report it on
+<https://github.com/marrink-lab/vermouth-martinize/issues>.
+Carefully check your input and output files before
+using them; read the messages displayed by the program.

 ## Installation

 Martinize2 and vermouth require python 3.5 or greater.
-They can be installed using the `pip` command:
+They are distributed via [PyPi][pypi_vermouth], and can be installed using the `pip` command:

+    pip install vermouth

+This installs the last released version.
+You can update an existing installation by running `pip install -U vermouth`.
+In some cases you may want to experiment with running the latest development version.
+You can install this version with the following command:

     pip install git+https://github.com/marrink-lab/vermouth-martinize.git#vermouth

+Note that vermouth and Martinize2, in particular development versions, may contain bugs that cause it to produce incorrect topologies.
+Check the produced output carefully!

 The behavior of the `pip` command can vary depending of the specificity of your python installation.
 See the [documentation on installing a python